alireza-alizadegan/e-commerce-Sales/README.md

 <img src='Cover Photo/e-commerce.jpg' style='height:1000px'/>

-This repository is a collection of analytics on various domains of business intelligence in an e-commerce setting.
+This project provides advanced analytics on sales data from e-commerce company.
+The analytics focuses on customers as the most important assets of an e-commerce business and provides actionable and explainable insights and precdictions on three most common and important business problems, namely customer segmentation, value prediction, sentiment analysis.